Skip to content

 }

-The next example creates ten widgets laid out side by side to show the effect of setting different percentages for the transparency of the background color.
+The next example creates ten widgets laid out side by side to show the effect of setting different percentages for the background color's opacity.

 BackgroundTransparencyApp 10%20%30%40%50%60%70%80%90%100%